 The best way to familiarize yourself with various cannabis cultivars and their effects is to try out a few.
 The more you experiment with different terpene and cannabinoid profiles, the better accustomed you’ll become to selecting similar cultivars.
 High-quality products will have detailed information on their packaging labels that you can use to make an informed decision.

 Start with the experience that you are seeking and browse cultivars that may fit those needs.
 Consider what THC percentages and terpene profiles have worked well for you in the past.
 Ask about cannabinoids and terpenes and compare with cultivars that you have previously enjoyed.

-Want to learn more about how the endocannabinoid system system, trichomes and terpenes?
-Try reading The Ultimate Guide To Cannabis Science.
+To learn more about how the endocannabinoid system system, trichomes and terpenes, read The Ultimate Guide To Cannabis Science.

-To join our mailing list and become a Happy Valley Insider, scroll down to the bottom of this page and enter in your email address.
+To join our mailing list and become a Happy Valley Insider, click here and scroll down to the bottom of the page.